PM-32/AlarmClock/README.md

 Additionally.
 The full project code is presented in the folder "AlarmClock_1".
-More information about the project can be found in the file "Описание.pdf".
+More information about the project can be found in the file "Description.pdf".